calculist/evalculist/README.md

 Known Bugs
 ----------

-- Assignment operations do not work.
-This is partially by design, but it would be nice to have the option to define an `assignment` function.
 - Object literals do not work if the keys are not enclosed in quotes (e.g. `{a:1}` does not work, but `{"a":1}` does).
 - Keywords do not work (e.g. `if`,`for`,`var`, etc.).